ga-wdi-boston/wdi_2_ruby_sql_lab_hogwarts/README.md

 ### Admitting Students

 * **Ruby:** Students can only be admitted to a house through a method that checks whether they are at least 10 years old, and throws an error otherwise.
-If the student is added, they have their year set to 1 and their admission date set to the current date.
+If the student is added, they have their year set to 1, their admission date set to the current date, and their house reference set appropriately.
 * **SQL:** Create a new student who is 10 years old, but does not have their year or admission date set.
 Then write a statement that will admit this student into a house, set their year to 1, and set their admission date to the current date.

 ### Awarding House Points